 Ferry to Termoli

-Passengers travelling by ferry to Termoli turn up in a village with stunning beaches and pure waters which is a favorite resort for families!
+Passengers traveling by ferry to Termoli turn up in a village with stunning beaches and pure waters which is a favorite resort for families!

-Consisted of 30.000 people, Termoli is located in the Molise region next to the Adriatic sea, in centre-south Italy being found in prehistoric times according to the findings of the necropolis in Porticone and Difesa Grande.
-Ferry routes Termoli occur oftenly from and to Termiti.
+Consisted of 30.000 people, Termoli is located in the Molise region next to the Adriatic sea, in center south and east coast of Italy and was found in prehistoric times according to the findings of the necropolis in Porticone and Difesa Grande.
+Ferry routes Termoli occur often to Termiti islands and to the Croatian coast.

 Schedules & Prices Termoli